dw4ss/Batmanstream/README.md

 **Getting Started**

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Download the Deployed version to deploy the project on a live server.
+These instructions will get you a copy of the Batmanstream project up and running on your local machine for development and testing purposes or to deploy the project on a live server.

 **Prerequisites**